Welcome to UCLA Health Emergency Care

 UCLA Health doctors care for patients at four hospitals.
 Your care team may recommend inpatient care or observation at:

 - Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA

-- Your health plan may request that you be transferred to an outside hospital.
-Your care team will discuss this with you and keep you informed so you can plan ahead prior to hospital transfer.
+Your health plan may request you to be transferred to a different hospital.
+Your care team will discuss this option with you and keep you informed so you can plan ahead prior to a hospital transfer.